10 Best Doodle Poll Alternatives (2026)

 7. LettuceMeet

 LettuceMeet is a modern When2meet with Google Calendar integration.
-Sign in with Google, and your existing calendar events appear on the availability grid.
+Sign in with Google, and your existing calendar events appear on the availability grid as blocked time.
 The group overlay shows where everyone is free in a visual heat map.

-The limitation is Google-only.
+Limitation: Google-only.
 No Outlook or iCal support.
 No automated reminders.
+No mobile app (responsive web only).
 If your group uses Google Calendar, LettuceMeet is the cleanest free option for visual availability matching.
+If anyone uses Outlook, look at Crab Fit instead.

 8. Reclaim.ai